 We have incurred substantial losses during our history.
 We do not anticipate generating revenue from sales of products for the foreseeable future, if ever, and we may never achieve profitability.
-To the extent that we continue to generate tax losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
-Under Section 382 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
-We have not completed our analysis to determine what, if any, impact any prior ownership change has had on our ability to utilize our net operating loss carryforwards.
+To the extent that we continue to generate tax losses, unused losses generated in tax years ending on or prior to December 31, 2017 will carry forward to offset future taxable income, if any, until such unused losses expire.
+Unused tax losses generated after December 31, 2017 under the Tax Act will not expire and may be carried forward indefinitely, but will be deductible only to the extent of 80% of current taxable income in any given year.
+It is uncertain if and to what extent various states will conform to the Tax Act.
+In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the Code), if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three year period, the corporation's ability to use its pre change net operating loss carryforwards and other pre change tax attributes to offset its post change income or taxes may be limited.
+We have not completed an analysis to determine whether we have experienced an ownership change.
 In addition, we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
-As of December 31, 2018, we had federal net operating loss carryforwards of approximately \$65.5 million that could be limited if we have experienced, or if in the future we experience, an ownership change.
+Similar provisions of state tax law may also apply to limit our use of accumulated state tax attributes.
+In addition, at the state level, there may be periods during which the use of net operating losses is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+As a result, even if we attain profitability, we may be unable to use all or a material portion of our net operating losses and other tax attributes, which could adversely affect our future cash flows.
+As of December 31, 2019, we had federal net operating loss carryforwards of approximately \$76.7 million that could be limited if we have experienced, or if in the future we experience, an ownership change.